 In contrast to what happens with Elastic Agent as standalone, the configuration is managed through Fleet, and it cannot be defined through

 You can only configure the setup part of the Fleet Server and Elastic Agent.
-You can override each of the environmental variables that agents consume, as documented in Elastic Agent environment variables.
+You can override each of the environment variables that agents consume, as documented in Elastic Agent environment variables.
 This allows different setups where components are deployed both in local Kubernetes cluster and externally.

 You can upgrade the Elastic Agent version or change settings by editing the YAML specification file.
 ECK applies the changes by performing a rolling restart of the Agent’s Pods.
 Depending on the settings that you used, ECK configures an agent to set up Fleet in Kibana, enrolls itself in Fleet, or restarts Elastic Agent on certificate rollover.